dannywillowliu-uchi/Metcalf_Law_Crypto_Valuation/README.md

 ---

 **Note**: This framework measures *token value* sustainability, not protocol quality.
-A successful protocol can have low-β tokens if users don't need to hold the token to participate.
+A successful protocol can have low-beta tokens if users don't need to hold the token to participate.